 The Ensembl Outreach team regularly organises workshops.
-Genome browser workshops (see below for more information) are usually one day; workshops on the use of the Ensembl Application Programming Interfaces (APIs) can be one, two or three days.
+Genome browser workshops (see below for more information) are usually one day; workshops on the use of the Ensembl Application Programming Interfaces (APIs) can be one to four days.
 If you are interested in hosting a workshop or want more information, please contact our helpdesk.
 Have a look at our free, online browser workshop on the EBI’s train online platform to get a flavour of what it’s like.

 For academic institutions our courses are free of charge.
 However we request that travel, accommodation and subsistence costs of the instructor(s) are reimbursed by the host.
 We also request that hosts print workbooks for all of the participants.

 Our standard 1-day browser workshop offers participants the possibility of gaining lots of hands-on experience in the use of the Ensembl genome browser, but also provides them with the necessary background information.
 The workshop is primarily targeted at wetlab researchers.